webtp3/tp3_businessview/Packages/cal/Documentation/ConfigureThePlugin/GeneralSettingsTab/Index.rst

 - **Allow FE user to subscribe:** Allows registered Frontend users to subscribe to an event so that they are notified of any changes to the event.

 - **Week start day:** Choose which day of the week you want to start with in your calendar display.
 Choices include a traditional Sunday start day or a business Monday start day.

-- **Distance (Km) for events in a nearby calendar:** Option when :ref:`WecMaps` is loaded.
-Defines the distance of an event and a frontend user.